jchristn/LoggingModule/README.md

 First things first - do you need help or have feedback?
 File an issue here!
 We'd love to hear from you.

-## New in v1.3.0
+## New in v1.3.1

-- Breaking changes
-- Enumerations now part of the namespace and not nested under LoggingModule class
-- Logging to file
-- Configurable maximum message length
-- Configuration exception logging severity (default: alert)
+- Bugfix for file logging

 ## It's Really Easy...
 I Mean, REALLY Easy